 - Summer Camps

-- Fine Arts program including guitar, piano and dance lessons
+- Fine Arts program including guitar, piano, and sewing lessons

 The instructional programs at CAP are designed to give academic support to the child and to aid the daily classroom teacher.
 We seek to give support to the parents of these children who find it difficult to help their children for whatever the reason with their daily quest toward excellence.
 We have a low ratio of students to adults allowing us to assure that the child has achieved a mastery of concepts before going on to the next skill.

 We also want to empower our children to take challenging courses knowing that we will give them full support to achieve success in math, English composition, biology, or chemistry.
 We recognize these classes to be the “gateway classes” to prepare them to attend colleges and universities.
 The CAP instructional methodology is to expose our students to these disciplines early, beginning as soon as in the second grade.

 We believe that exposure is a major key to our students being able to set and attain goals.
 CAP has career preparation exposure programs.
 These programs are in medicine, law, engineering, and education.
 Soon, we will be adding a Junior Achievement program and meteorology exploration.

 The medical exposure class is designed to give students who are interested in medicine the basic concepts of medicine.
 Dr. Hal Hooper, a retired licensed physician, was the first instructor in this program.